-ARTICLE 25.
-BENEFITS
+ARTICLE 27.
+INSURANCE

-A. The County shall offer to the covered bargaining unit members and their eligible dependents medical, life, dental, and optical insurance in accordance with the following contributions to the cost of the insurance, as defined in NMSA 1978, Section 10-7-4.2(B):
+A. The County shall offer to covered union employees and their eligible dependents, medical, life, dental, and optical insurance in accordance with the following contributions to the cost of premiums:

-County's Contribution Union Employee's Contribution Union Employees who earn \$30,000 annually or less 80% 20% Union Employees who earn \$30,001 to \$50,000 annually 75% 25% Union Employees who earn more than \$50,000 annually 63% 37%
+County's Contributions Employæ's Contributions Union Employees who earn \$30,000 annually or less 80% 20% Union Employees who earn \$30,001 to \$50,000 annually 70% 30% Union Employees who earn more than \$50,000 annually 63% 37%

-B. Percentages may be revised to comply with state law.
-All medical, life, dental, and optical benefits shall be maintained for the life of this Agreement.
-Bargaining unit employees will pay 100% of disability insurance offered by the County."
+B. If the County implements increased employer contributions for non-bargaining unit employees, bargaining unit employees shall receive the same contributions.
+Percentages may be revised to comply with state law.
+All medical life, dental, and optical benefits shall be maintained for the life of this Agreement.
+Bargaining unit employees will pay 100% of disability insurance offered by the County.

-ARTICLE 26.
+ARTICLE 28.
 COMPLETE AGREEMENT

-A. This Agreement is the complete and only agreement between the parties and replaces any and all previous agreements.
-There shall be no additional negotiations on any item, whether contained herein or not and whether contemplated by either party at the time of negotiations or not, except by written mutual agreement of the parties.

-B. The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to all proper subjects of collective bargaining and that all such subjects have been discussed and negotiated upon and agreements contained in this Agreement were arrived at after the free exercise of such rights and opportunities.
+- A. This Agreement is the complete and only agreement between the parties and replaces any and all previous agreements.
+There shall be no additional negotiations on any item, whether contained herein or not and whether contemplated by either party at the time of negotiations or not, except by written mutual agreement of the parties. - B. The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make demands and proposals with respect to all proper subjects of collective bargaining and that all such subjects have been discussed and negotiated upon and agreements contained in this Agreement were arrived at after the free exercise of such rights and opportunities.
 Therefore, the County and the Union, for the life of this Agreement, each voluntarily and without qualification waives the right and each agrees that the other shall not be obligated to bargain collectively with respect to any subject matter not specifically referred to or covered in this Agreement, even though such subject or matter may not have been within the knowledge or contemplation of either or both of the parties at the time they negotiated or signed this Agreement.
-All items in this financial package are contingent upon sufficient budget appropriations.